Overview

 sr_wb_dat <- StressorResponseWorkbook(filename = filename_sr)

-# Run the Basic Joe Model
+# Run the Joe Model

-jmr <- JoeModel_Run(dose = dose, # Stressor Magnitude Object
+dose = dose, # Stressor magnitude data

-sr_wb_dat = sr_wb_dat, # Stressor Response Object
+sr_wb_dat = sr_wb_dat, # Stressor-response relationships

-MC_sims = 10 # Number of Monte Carlo simulations
+MC_sims = 10 # Number of Monte Carlo simulations (use more for final analysis)

 )